-For chives, you will want to do this so that the plant won’t set seed, and to keep it looking tidy.
-Chives can be pretty aggressive reseeders and if you don’t remove the flowers before they set seed, you will find tiny chive plants all around your gardens in the spring.
+Chives are perennial herbs that will grow back year after year in most climates.
+They can be pretty aggressive reseeders and, if you don’t remove the flowers before they set seed, you will find tiny chive plants all around your gardens in the spring.

 Here is a picture of the chives right before I deadheaded them.
 You can see that the flowers are spent, they have lost their color and look dead.

 |Chives after blooms have started to set seed|

 The easiest way to deadhead chives is to give the whole plant a haircut just below the flowers with a hedge trimming shears.
 This won’t hurt the plant and will keep it looking tidy for the rest of the summer.

 |Deadheading the chives|

 If you want the plant to set seed, then you’ll want to leave the flowers on until the seed pods open; probably another couple of weeks.
 When this happens, you will easily see the seeds.
 They are black, about half the size of a peppercorn, and they will fall out onto the ground when the plant is disturbed.
 Collect chive seeds by gently shaking the seed pods or cutting them over a container.
 Keep in mind that chive seeds are only viable for about one year.
 So if you want to start new plants or share the seeds with friends, the sooner you do it, the better.

 Other tips about chives:

 - Cut the foliage down to the ground in late fall or very early spring.
 I like to do it in late fall because chives are early spring growers.